nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Yeah.
 Yeah.
 Yeah.
 Yeah.
 Heavily that it pushes it back.

 That's right.
 Alright.
 Now it's the user's turn.
 That's so cute.
-Sameer, I need you to make your reflex save.
+Simear, I need you to make your reflex save.

 Uh-huh.
 You should be able to.
 Right?
 No. I shouldn't be able to do that.